AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

 Configuration
 _____________

-Many of RoadRunner classes use a number of configration parameters.
+Many of RoadRunner classes use a number of configuration parameters.
 Most of these can be set using the Config class.
-The values stored in the Config class only determine the *defaut* values of parameters.
+The values stored in the Config class only determine the *default* values of parameters.
 Most methods let specify explicit values for parameters.
 For example, if one ran a time series simulation, they could specify various parameter via the optional SimulateOptions object::